harmyderoman/vuejs-confirm-dialog/README.md

 # vuejs-confirm-dialog

-A library for creating reusable dialogs in Vue 3.
+This is a library for creating reusable dialogs in Vue 3.

 Made with Composition API.

 Powered by `vue-demi`, so you can use it in Vue 2, but this required `@vue/composition-api` >= v1.1

 > ⚠️  Warning!
 Work in progress.
 Don't use it in production!
 Breaking changes may occur!